 Who to Call After a Motorcycle Accident

-For your insurance, you will need to get them the details of the motorcycle crash: who was involved, the claim of fault, and any damage to the bike and other vehicle(s) that is necessary to report.
+When speaking to the law firm, you will need to get them the details of the motorcycle crash: who was involved, the claim of fault, and any damage to the bike and other vehicle(s) that is necessary to report.
 Preserve evidence by taking pictures and making a list of things you described on the phone.
 If there is an insurance or legal dispute, it is important to maintain consistent information, which can be difficult during the aftermath of a crash if you try to do it by memory.

 In the event you are an accident victim and the other party has fled, you should look to get any eyewitness accounts or information that may help your case.
 Law Tigers offers a $10,000 hit-and-run reward to help find and prosecute these reckless people.